zuozhenggh/learning-library/developer-library/apex/low-code-development-v2/signup/sign-up-apex.md

-# Signing up for an Oracle APEX Workspace
+# Sign up for an Oracle APEX Workspace

 ## Introduction